Sara-Sundin/SizeMeApp/README.md

 ## Colour Scheme
 The SizeMeApp color scheme is carefully chosen to create a clean, modern, and user-friendly interface.
 It consists of four key colors:

-#616f82 (Muted Blue) – Used for the header, footer, and headings, this color establishes a professional and trustworthy feel.
+#616F82 (Muted Blue) – Used for the header, footer, and headings, this color establishes a professional and trustworthy feel.
 Blue is often associated with reliability, making it an ideal choice for a tool focused on accuracy in sizing.

-#d4d8dc (Neutral Grey) – The primary background color, grey adds subtle depth while maintaining a neutral, sophisticated look.
+#D4D8DC (Neutral Grey) – The primary background color, grey adds subtle depth while maintaining a neutral, sophisticated look.
 It helps separate sections without being too visually dominant.

-#ffffff (White) – Applied as a secondary background color, ensuring a clean and spacious layout.
+#FFFFFF (White) – Applied as a secondary background color, ensuring a clean and spacious layout.
 White provides contrast, improving readability and enhancing the minimalist aesthetic.

-#e84e1b (Vibrant Orange) – Used for buttons and highlights, orange draws attention to important interactive elements, such as calls to action.
+#E84E1B (Vibrant Orange) – Used for buttons and highlights, orange draws attention to important interactive elements, such as calls to action.
 The warm tone energizes the interface and creates a sense of urgency and engagement.
 <br>

 ![Colour Scheme](assets/images_readme/color_scheme_3.jpg)